 Photography tips for architectural photography:

-1. Walk around the building, find best photo composition.
+1. Walk around the building, find the best photo composition.

 2. Take pictures at sunrise and sunset.

-3. Use wide angle lens, but move in closer.
+3. Use a wide-angle lens, but move in closer.